Having some sales problems?

 7. Problem: Prospects Are Consistently Asking Unexpected Questions.

-Weird and unexpected questions come from two directions.
+Weird and unexpected questions can be due to a variety of factors.
 Sometimes, prospects are subject matter experts who want deep, technical information.
-Other times, they may be out of their area of expertise and reaching.
-Either way, a good answer from the sales team creates credibility.
+At other times, they may be completely out of their area of expertise and ask unrelated questions due to a fundamental misunderstanding.
+Or, they may simply not have been prepared properly for the sales meeting. whatever the cause, a good answer from the sales team creates credibility.

 Solution